What exactly is a dog waste station, where are they best placed and how do they work?

 Each dog waste station will have its own unique bag dispensing system, but most systems on the market today are simple, functional, and easy to use.
 All units should be easily accessible so that dog owners can utilize them.

-The majority of dog waste bags found in dog waste stations today are degradable and should be no less than 7″ wide and 12″ long to accommodate most dog waste, otherwise they are difficult to tie and close.
+The majority of dog waste bags found in dog waste stations today are user friendly and should be no less than 7″ wide and 12″ long to accommodate most dog waste, otherwise they are difficult to tie and close.
 Bags dispensed from dog waste stations should ideally be properly disposed of in a waste receptacle specifically designated for dog waste.

 Dog waste stations are effective tools in managing dog waste in today’s society.
 They are affordable and simple to use and install and should be placed in most areas to combat the accumulation of dog waste, which can pollute our waterways and soil.